inexorabletash/jsbasic/README.md

 This is hosted for playing with at http://inexorabletash.github.io/jsbasic/

-Use `git clone --recursive` to get [polyfill](http://github.com/inexorabletash/polyfill) for older browsers.

 Notes & Known Issues
 --------------------
 * The BASIC program is compiled to JavaScript before execution.
 Syntax errors are therefore detected at compile-time rather than at run-time as on a traditional interpreter.
 For example, the following program would run without errors on an Apple since the erroneous second statement is never reached. `10 END : CHR$(PRINT)`